NazifALI/Yelp-Data-Analysis/README.md

 ## NOTES:
 - Since we used plotly to generate multiple graphs, they cannot be seen in github.
 This affects 2 of our the notebooks: 489porjects.ipynb and Dataset_exploring.ipynb.
 If you wish to create plotly figures use your own account information.
-- Make sure to user the correct file path when running notebooks.
+- Make sure to use the correct file path when running notebooks.